Paragon Private Wealth Management LLC Invests $2.82 Million in Alphabet Inc. (NASDAQ:GOOGL)

-Paragon Private Wealth Management LLC acquired a new position in Alphabet Inc. (NASDAQ:GOOGL – Get Rating) in the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor acquired 974 shares of the information services provider’s stock, valued at approximately $2,822,000.
-Alphabet comprises 2.5% of Paragon Private Wealth Management LLC’s investment portfolio, making the stock its 9th biggest holding.
+Paragon Private Wealth Management LLC purchased a new stake in shares of Alphabet Inc. (NASDAQ:GOOGL – Get Rating) in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm purchased 974 shares of the information services provider’s stock, valued at approximately $2,822,000.
+Alphabet comprises 2.5% of Paragon Private Wealth Management LLC’s portfolio, making the stock its 9th biggest position.

-Several other institutional investors and hedge funds have also recently modified their holdings of GOOGL.
-Smithbridge Asset Management Inc. DE boosted its holdings in shares of Alphabet by 1.5% in the fourth quarter.
-Smithbridge Asset Management Inc. DE now owns 263 shares of the information services provider’s stock worth $762,000 after acquiring an additional 4 shares during the period.
-Affinity Capital Advisors LLC boosted its holdings in shares of Alphabet by 1.3% in the fourth quarter.
-Affinity Capital Advisors LLC now owns 310 shares of the information services provider’s stock worth $898,000 after acquiring an additional 4 shares during the period.
-Summit Financial Strategies Inc. boosted its holdings in shares of Alphabet by 1.3% in the fourth quarter.
-Summit Financial Strategies Inc. now owns 322 shares of the information services provider’s stock worth $933,000 after acquiring an additional 4 shares during the period.
-Palisades Hudson Asset Management L.P. boosted its holdings in shares of Alphabet by 1.1% in the fourth quarter.
-Palisades Hudson Asset Management L.P. now owns 361 shares of the information services provider’s stock worth $1,046,000 after acquiring an additional 4 shares during the period.
-Finally, AFT Forsyth & Company Inc. boosted its holdings in shares of Alphabet by 0.3% in the fourth quarter.
-AFT Forsyth & Company Inc. now owns 1,183 shares of the information services provider’s stock worth $3,427,000 after acquiring an additional 4 shares during the period.
+A number of other institutional investors and hedge funds also recently modified their holdings of the business.
+State Street Corp increased its position in shares of Alphabet by 1.4% during the fourth quarter.
+State Street Corp now owns 11,252,792 shares of the information services provider’s stock valued at $32,599,789,000 after acquiring an additional 157,280 shares during the last quarter.
+Geode Capital Management LLC increased its position in shares of Alphabet by 2.2% during the fourth quarter.
+Geode Capital Management LLC now owns 5,322,633 shares of the information services provider’s stock valued at $15,381,257,000 after acquiring an additional 116,084 shares during the last quarter.
+Norges Bank purchased a new stake in shares of Alphabet during the fourth quarter valued at approximately $14,477,662,000.
+Massachusetts Financial Services Co.
+MA grew its holdings in Alphabet by 0.7% during the fourth quarter.
+Massachusetts Financial Services Co.
+MA now owns 2,825,959 shares of the information services provider’s stock valued at $8,186,916,000 after purchasing an additional 20,120 shares during the period.
+Finally, Invesco Ltd. grew its holdings in Alphabet by 14.1% during the fourth quarter.
+Invesco Ltd. now owns 2,292,059 shares of the information services provider’s stock valued at $6,640,190,000 after purchasing an additional 283,907 shares during the period.
 41.70% of the stock is owned by hedge funds and other institutional investors.

 Alphabet Inc provides various products and platforms in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment offers products and services, including ads, Android, Chrome, hardware, Gmail, Google Drive, Google Maps, Google Photos, Google Play, Search, and YouTube.